Washington Homeowners Insurance Quotes

 Washington may be heavily influenced by the Pacific Ocean, but the state's weather is anything but peaceful.
 The diverse areas in the state, separated by the Cascade and Olympic mountain ranges, make for abnormal pressure regions working across Washington.
 These pressure regions can cause thunderstorms, large amounts of precipitation, and occasionally severe winters.

-A standard Washington homeowners insurance policy can protect against disasters such as wind, thunderstorm, or fire damage.
+From Seattle to Vancouver, standard Washington homeowners insurance policies can protect against disasters such as wind, thunderstorm, or fire damage.
 The state, however, also is vulnerable to earthquakes and flooding.
 Providers typically exclude both of these events from protection.
 If you live on the earthquake-prone West Coast, consider adding an earthquake endorsement or separate policy.
 If you live in a floodplain or near a body of water, think about purchasing a separate policy through the National Flood Insurance Program.

 Washington home insurance discounts